 With over 30 years of experience in the stationery, gift wrap, and gift industries, Color Pop Studio knows its way around color and design.
 Spreading a little joy is one of Color Pop Studio’s goals, which they do by incorporating vibrant florals, animals, quotes, and fun typography.
-Bloom Bouquet II caught our attention right away with its signature Hand painted watercolor style.
+Bloom Bouquet II caught our attention with its signature hand painted watercolor style.
 The florals are whimsical in form and tone, but not so much so that they crossover into cartoonish.
 It’s a just-right mix of fact and fantasy.
 This particular pillow uses fewer fabrics than the others because we fell in love with how the geometric plaid and wavy chevrons off-set the florals.
-They worked together so well, it was a perfect chance to show how creative placement within a Patchwork grid can create the illusion of a greater variety of fabrics.
+They worked together so well, it was a perfect chance to show how creative placement within a patchwork grid can create the illusion of a greater variety of fabrics.
 This pillow would brighten a teen’s bedroom or liven up a sunroom.

 Geoff Allen for Studio E Fabrics